It was a tough game for Rudi Garcia's men but they were able to take the three points and boost their chances of a top-two finish.

 A good passing move from Genoa 10 minutes into the second half saw Iago Falque through on goal but the winger's effort was blocked by De Sanctis as the visiting side piled on the pressure.

-Roma felt they should have had a penalty 65 minutes in when Torosidis was tripped in the box, but the referee refused to entertain the home side's claims and booked the Greece full-back for simulation.
+Roma felt it should have had a penalty 65 minutes in when Torosidis was tripped in the box, but the referee refused to entertain the home side's claims and booked the Greece fullback for simulation.